jmhuie/SlicerBiomech/README.md

 To cite 3D Slicer as a general image analysis platform, please cite:
 * Kikinis R, Pieper, SD, Vosburgh KG.
 (2014) 3D Slicer: A Platform for Subject-Specific Image Analysis, Visualization, and Clinical Support.
 In Intraoperative Imaging and Image-Guided Therapy (pp. 277–289).
 Springer, New York, NY. https://doi.org/10.1007/978-1-4614-7657-3_19

-# Module Descriptions
+## Module Descriptions

-* **SegmentGeometry:** Iterates slice-by-slice through a segment to calculate the second moment of area and other cross-sectional properties.
+* [**SegmentGeometry:**](https://github.com/jmhuie/Slicer-SegmentGeoemtry/main/Docs/SegmentGeoemtry) Iterates slice-by-slice through a segment to calculate the second moment of area and other cross-sectional properties.
 Results are exported to a table and plotted for quick visualizations.
 Inputs are a segmentation node and volume node, but the module can be used to analyze 3D models imported from outside 3D Slicer.
 * **DentalDynamics:** Uses simple lever mechanics to automate tooth stress calculations for modeling tooth function.
 Results can be exported and analyzed with the functional homodonty framework.

+## Dependencies
+SlicerBiomech has no required dependencies, but there are a few extensions we recommend installing that are often used in accompanying workflows.

+## Recommended extensions to install manually
+The following extension provides many tools for Slicer that are useful for importing, visualizing, and analyzing specimen morphology data.
+* [**SlicerMorph:**](https://github.com/SlicerMorph/SlicerMorph) A segment editor effect useful for isolating endocasts or filling spaces.
+The following extension provides many useful segmentation tools that is are often used in SlicerBiomech workflows.
+* [**SlicerSegmentEditorExtraEffects:**](https://github.com/lassoan/SlicerSegmentEditorExtraEffects) Provides additional segmentation effects and utilities, such as the SplitSegment function that allows saving the 3D volume into multiple smaller, individual volumes using the provided segmentation.
+The following extension is required for many workflows using both SegmentGeoemtry and DentalDynamics
+* [**SurfaceWrapSolidify:**](https://github.com/sebastianandress/Slicer-SurfaceWrapSolidify) A segment editor effect useful for isolating endocasts or filling spaces.

-# Frequently Asked Questions
+## Frequently Asked Questions

 1. I need help using SlicerBiomech, I received an error, or I think I found a bug.
 What do I do?